MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 12 : Thank you, 2019!

+Time flies.
+Three months have passed.
+Six months are left.
+I'm totally whole-heartedly grateful for joining ITI.
+I'm grateful for 2019.
+We're done with the database project and the JavaScript project.
+The instructor loved the JS project and asked us to add some more features and deploy it.
+I need to re-visit topics that I've already studied.
+I need to do spaced-repetition.
+I need to remind myself each now and then that I don't have to go with the flow.
+It's okay to understand topics slower than the others.
+I just don't have to stop learning.
+I'll start by this week.
+I'll put a plan for it right now.
+As for the courses, we're done with the data structures course.
+We've started HTML5 and CSS3 course.

 # Week 11 :
 I wonder how many questions I'll post on stack overflow and have them closed before I finally can post my own answers and have a good reputation.
 Yesterday, I posted a question and had it closed.
 I felt disappointed.
 I made a mistake because I wrote html5 instead of HTML5 .I think my question needed more clarification but when I wrote it I thought it didn't.
 But rejection is an important step to achieve success ,right?
 Here's the link to the question to always remember that : https://stackoverflow.com/questions/59415478/convert-a-div-element-with-images-into-one-image-and-download-it-without-using-h